Ragusa Sicily, Italy Travel Guide

 Explore the coastal town and its culinary scene.

-Discover lesser-known but equally captivating destinations around Ragusa, offering unique historical and scenic insights.
+Discover lesser-known but equally alluring locations around Ragusa, offering unique historical and scenic insights.

 An impressive canyon featuring ancient cave dwellings, necropolises, and churches carved directly into the rock, dating from the Bronze Age through medieval times.

-Known as the "Balcony of Sicily" due to its elevated position, Chiaramonte Gulfi offers panoramic views over the Iblean mountains and the distant coast.
+Known as the "Balcony of Sicily" on account of its elevated position, Chiaramonte Gulfi offers panoramic views over the Iblean peaks and the faraway coast.

 Once a major ancient Greek city, Syracuse now features the historic island of Ortigia as its heart.
-Both the archaeological park and Ortigia are UNESCO World Heritage sites.
+The two archaeological park and Ortigia are UNESCO World Heritage sites.

 Syracuse offers a deep dive into ancient history with impressive archaeological sites.